 From the list, select the element order for the Pressure, the Velocity field, and the Temperature variation.
-The default uses Linear elements for the pressure and Quadratic for the velocity field and the temperature variations.
+The default uses Linear elements for the pressure and Quadratic serendipity for the velocity field and the temperature variations.

 In order for the system to be numerically stable, it is important that the order for the pressure degree of freedom (DOF) is one lower than the velocity field.
 Per default, the velocity components and the temperature share the same element order as they vary similarly over the same length scale in the acoustic boundary layer.
 Therefore, both typically require the same spatial accuracy.
+There is no stabilization option for the boundary mode interface.